quicwg/quic-v2/draft-ietf-quic-v2.md

 in Alt-Svc SHOULD support QUIC version 1 as it was the original QUIC version used by HTTP/3 and therefore some clients will only support that version.

-Any QUIC endpoint that supports QUIC version 2 MUST meet the minimum requirements described in {{QUIC-VN}} to prevent version downgrade attacks.
+Any QUIC endpoint that supports QUIC version 2 MUST send, process, and validate the version_information transport parameter specified in {{QUIC-VN}} to prevent version downgrade attacks.

 Note that version 2 meets that document's definition of a compatible version with version 1, and version 1 is compatible with version 2.
 Therefore, servers